tansive/tansive-quickstart/README.md

 Whether you are automating tasks that touch sensitive systems, creating AI agents that securely access multiple systems to gather precise context, or building new workflows on top of existing data, Tansive provides the foundation to deploy and run them safely while meeting compliance requirements.

 Tansive is not another agent framework.
 It's agnostic to frameworks and languages.
 Bring your own agents and tools—written in any language, using any interface, and Tansive will chain them together, enforce fine-grained policies, and manage their lifecycle.

 ---

+## 🚀 Getting Started

+This Repository is the companion for Tansive's Getting Started Documentation at [https://docs.tansive.io/getting-started](https://docs.tansive.io/getting-started)
+We invite you to check out the documentation for instruction on how to install and run Tansive using this repository.

+---